Your Primary Contacts

 He received his BS in Political Science at the University of Oregon and his MS in Urban and Regional Planning at Portland State University.

-Wyatt Zimbelman is an FCS GROUP analyst with experience in financial consulting for utilities and transportation agencies in Washington State.
+Wyatt Zimbelman is an FCS GROUP senior analyst with four years’ experience in financial consulting for utilities and transportation agencies in the Western United States.
 He performs data analysis and spreadsheet modeling for water utilities.

 What he enjoys most about his work is the ability to solve complex problems that benefit the public and environment.
 Outside of work, Wyatt is a passionate local sports fan and music buff.